 - NB!
 It is important not to miss this step because this column is necessary for the Process Orders import.

 - Use a new CSV file for the Process Orders import to bulk process these orders in Linnworks.

-Since these orders will be initially imported into the Open Orders screen, they will reserve the available stock in the My Inventory screen.
-When these orders are processed, they will deduct stock for their linked items.
+Since these old orders will be imported into the Open Orders screen, they will reserve the available stock in My Inventory.
+When these orders are processed, they deduct stock for their linked items.

 If these historic orders are not supposed to affect your current stock levels in the warehouse (Linnworks location), then the best approach would be to process them from a different 'virtual' location.
-That location will not be enabled for your channel inventory sync, so it will not affect the total stock submitted to channels.
+That location will not be enabled for your channel's inventory sync, so it will not affect the total stock submitted to the channel.
 Your stock items will not have any levels in this new location, so no stock will be deducted either.

 To do so:

 - When importing orders, specify that location in the column mapping, either using a column in the file or as a default value.

 - When using the Process Order import, specify this 'virtual' location again in the column mapping step.

 Imported orders will have a source of DATAIMPORTEXPORT and will not be linked to any channel integration.
 That's why in reporting, these orders be separated from channel orders.

 Reporting-wise, importing orders in this way might have a limited value as there will be a lot of orders processed on that particular day rather than a historical record.
 It might be fine if the intent was to add CRM data.
 But for proper reporting, it might be worth: